mas2020-python/pwdgen-api/README.md

-# Swisscom Tech Assessment
+# Python Fast API Password generation

-The assesment is a FastAPI Web application able to generate a random password.
+The repo contains a FastAPI Web application able to generate a random password.
 The format of the generated password can be decided by the user passing to the web method specific argument (query params).

 ## Application requirements